top of page

 Telescope Peak Trail in Death Valley National Park

-My hike began a little before the trailhead where I ditched my car off the side of the road.
-A nice little warmup I suppose!
+My hike started just before the official trailhead, where I’d left my car off the side of the rough road.
+A nice little warm-up before the real climb!

 Telescope Peak Trail in Death Valley National Park